PRO-2684/Auto-Prompt-Optimize/prompts/agent/init.md

 Your deduced prompt.
 ```

-You should **only provide the deduced prompt**, without any special prefix in the `Prompt` section.
+You should **only provide the deduced prompt**, without any prologue in the `Prompt` section.
 Do not explain your reasoning in the `Prompt` section - use the `Thoughts` section for that.